222093271/sit323-sit737-2025-prac6p/README.md

 Finally, pushing the project to GitHub reinforced version control, collaboration, and transparency — all crucial aspects in professional DevOps workflows.

-This project not only cemented the technical skills in containerization and orchestration but also emphasized the importance of automation, configuration, and security in deploying scalable cloud-native applications.
+This project not only cemented the technical skills in containerization and orchestration but also emphasised the importance of automation, configuration, and security in deploying scalable cloud-native applications.